 The huge body of social media metrics may seem like rough waters to navigate, but this multitude can be grouped into four main categories

 Daniel Yomtobian, a highly respected entrepreneur and business leader in the online media space, comments, “Tracking metrics to determine the success of a brand campaign or the effectiveness of a marketing strategy can be a daunting task since there are too many numbers to consider.
 However, advertisers now have access to sophisticated analytics tools, which leaves the question of which metrics carry weight in social media.
-The challenge is to identify the relevant data because the important numbers will be those closely linked to the specific business goals attached to the social strategy.”— Social media has become an integrated aspect of modern life, and companies have to keep this in mind when developing advertising campaigns.
+The challenge is to identify the relevant data because the important numbers will be those closely linked to the specific business goals attached to the social strategy.”— Whether people like it or not, social media has become so important that no company can avoid it when crafting its advertising campaigns.
 Despite the incredible opportunities presented by social networks, there are also significant challenges for advertisers, especially in terms of deriving actionable insights from the enormous amounts of data generated through social media participation.

 The huge body of social media metrics may seem like rough waters to navigate, but this multitude can be grouped into four main categories: awareness, engagement, conversion, and customer metrics, Daniel Yomtobian explains.
 While every element in these categories can offer valuable insights, its overall usefulness will be determined by its contribution to the business objective in focus.
 In the awareness category, the most important metrics for social media strategists to track are brand awareness, audience growth rate, post reach, potential reach, and social share of voice.
 Generally speaking, this category provides numbers that reveal the current audience a brand has and the potential new additions.
 Engagement metrics are perhaps the most widely tracked group, possibly because these numbers are the easiest to obtain, but they are considered of little use when it comes to measuring return on investment (ROI) or customer lifetime value (CLTV).
 These so-called “vanity metrics” include likes, shares, comments, followers, views, impressions, traffic, and bounce rate.
 Even though they may not be helpful in measuring business goals, engagement metrics are still important because they allow brands to optimize their content.